canal-web/Magento_Slider/README.md

 Create an owl carrousel of products from a specified attribute set.

 ## Howto
-After installing the module, activate and configure the slider in System > Configuration > Slider.
+After installing the module, activate and configure the slider in System > Configuration > Canal-Web > Slider.
 You will need at least these attributes:
 * name (required)
 * image (required)